FullStackForger/ifmd-indieforger/business/ios-app-submission-process-legal-requirements-snapr.md

 ### SNAP-R account - work items

-Here is another link you should bookmark: [snapr.bis.doc.gov/snapr](https://snapr.bis.doc.gov/snapr/) - use it to log in to SNAP-R administration panel.
+Log in to SNAP-R administration panel with [snapr.bis.doc.gov/snapr](https://snapr.bis.doc.gov/snapr/).
+You might want to bookmark that link.

 Once you have successfully logged in, you can now create work item.